 4. Connect organizations/individual working on social justice with each other and lift them up so that people connect and learn from each other.

 5. Hold informative conversations with people who are directing compassionate city efforts to foster social justice.

-6. Cross reference Social Justice Sector with other ICAN Sectors:
+6. Cross reference Social Justice Sector with other International Compassion Action Network (ICAN) Sectors: